sharkey97/Novel-Class-Detection/README.md

 All code is ran using Python version 3.8.8

 <h3> Interpreting Model Results </h3>
-Code for additional two models is protected under NDA and not available for public release
+Code for additional two models is protected under NDA and not available for public release.